UCSBCarpentry/2023-04-25-git/_episodes/11-git-changes.md

 Let's create a text file called `index.md` and add it to our repository.
 The file will later be converted into a webpage by GitHub pages.
-We'll write the file using a a syntax called markdown, which is why we use the `.md` extensions.
+We'll write the file using a syntax called Markdown, which is why we use the `.md` extensions.

 > ## Markdown
 > [Markdown](https://www.markdownguide.org/) is a language used to simplify writing HTML.
 Plain text characters